 CAP meetings are open to the public.
-The members of the audience are observers; however, they may respond if a CAP member poses a question to the audience and they are recognized by the chair.
-Time will be allocated at the end of the meetings for audience questions and participation.
+The members of the audience are observers; they may participate in the meeting when a CAP member asks a question to the audience and when they are recognized by the facilitator.
+There will be time allocated at the end of the meeting for the audience to ask questions.